Olympiastadion (Berlin): 2006 FIFA World Cup

 The following matches were played in Berlin, for the 2006 FIFA World Cup:

 2011 FIFA Women's World Cup

 In 2011, the Olympiastadion hosted Germany's opening match in the 2011 FIFA Women's World Cup.
 It was the only match in the tournament to be contested at the stadium.

 2015 UEFA Champions League Final

 In May 2013, the Olympiastadion was chosen as the venue for the 2015 UEFA Champions League Final.
 FC Barcelona won their fifth title and completed a second treble.

-2024 UEFA European Football Championship Final

-It will host the 2024 UEFA European Football Championship final, on 14 July 2024.
+2023 Special Olympics World Summer Games

+On 17 June 2023, the opening ceremony of the 2023 Special Olympics World Summer Games was held at the Olympiastadion.

+UEFA Euro 2024

+Olympiastadion hosted six UEFA Euro 2024 matches, including one round of 16 match, one quarter-final match, and the final on 14 July 2024.

+NFL International Germany Game

+The stadium hosted five American Bowls between 1990 and 1994.
+The stadium was also home to Berlin Thunder, an American football team in NFL Europe, from 2003 until the league's operator, the U.S. National Football League, closed down the money-losing competition in 2007.
+The NFL would return to the stadium on 9 November 2025 for the NFL International Series, the first regular season game in Berlin between the Indianapolis Colts and the Atlanta Falcons with the Colts winning 31–25 in front of 72,203.